Peacock dance: Indonesia

 In Indonesia it is known as the peafowl dance (Merak dance or Tari Merak) and originated in West Java.
-It is performed by female dancers inspired by the movements of a peacock and its feathers blended with the classical movements of Sundanese dance. its one of new creation dance composed by Sundanese artist and choreographer Raden Tjeje Soemantri around the 1950s.
-This dance is performed to welcome honourable guest in a big event also occasionally performed in Sundanese wedding ceremonies.
+It is performed by female dancers inspired by the movements of a peacock and its feathers, blended with the classical movements of Sundanese dance. its one of the new creation dances composed by Sundanese artist and choreographer Raden Tjeje Soemantri around the 1950s.
+This dance is performed to welcome honourable guests in a big event also occasionally performed in Sundanese wedding ceremonies.
 This dance is also one of Indonesia's dances performed in many international events, such as in Perahara festivals in Sri Lanka.